garden-io/garden/docs/reference/module-types/container.md

 ### `secrets`

-Specify secret values that can be mounted during the build process but become part of the resulting image filesystem or image manifest, for example private registry auth tokens.
+Secret values that can be mounted in the Dockerfile, but do not become part of the image filesystem or image manifest.
+This is useful e.g. for private registry auth tokens.

 Build arguments and environment variables are inappropriate for secrets, as they persist in the final image.